-Surrounded by crystal-clear Caribbean waters, Belize is an unspoiled country with a pleasant subtropical climate.This Central American paradise boasts a stable economy, a long history of democratic government and a strong respect for human rights and the environment.
+Surrounded by crystal-clear Caribbean waters, Belize is unspoilt and pleasantly subtropical.
+The Central American paradise boasts a stable economy, a long history of democratic government and a strong respect for human rights and the environment.

-Belize has a tiny but culturally diverse population of just over 370,000 residents.
-The mix of Caribbean and Latin cultures is evident throughout the country.
-The population includes Creole, Chinese, Lebanese, Indian, Taiwanese, Korean and Syrian expats.
-Furthermore, being the only country in Central America where English is the official language has made it a popular destination among expats from the United States, United Kingdom and Canada.
+Belize has a tiny but culturally diverse population of just over 400,000 residents.
+Being the only country in Central America where English is the official language has made it a popular destination among expats from the United States, United Kingdom and Canada.